KingAkeem/TwitterMetrics/README.md

 ## Features

 #### Search Tweets - you can seach a users tweets using various kinds of filters to view the information that is most relevant to you.
 There are currently 3 filters: tweet, time and location.
-- `tweet` filter returns tweets that contain the given text (e.g. `text:words to search`)
+- `keyword` filter returns tweets that contain the given text (e.g. `keyword: word_to_search`)
+- `since` filter returns tweets that have occurred since a certain time period (e.g. `since:2021-11-14`, only `YYYY-mm-dd` date format is accepted)
-- `time` filter returns tweets within a certain time range (e.g. `time:10-21-2020to12-23-2021`, only `MM-DD-YYYY` date format is accepted)
+- `until` filter returns tweets that have occurred until a certain time period (e.g. `until:2021-11-14`, only `YYYY-mm-dd` date format is accepted)
-- `location` filter returns tweets that were made within a certain location (e.g. `location:56/102`, `lat/lon` respectively) These filters can be used individually, separated by commas (e.g. `text:words to search,location:56/102`) or not used at all (in which case no data will be filtered and all tweets within the limit will be returned).
+- `location` filter returns tweets that were made within a certain location (e.g. `location:56/102`, `lat/lon` respectively) These filters can be used individually, separated by commas (e.g. `keyword:word_to_search,location:56/102`) or not used at all (in which case no data will be filtered and all tweets within the limit will be returned).
 Tweets can only be searched in increments of `20`.

 #### Search User - you can search for a given user's profile and retrieve profile specific information.